decrn/tilogics/README.md

 Note for macOS users: you might need to install a version of GNU utils and use `gmake`.

 ## Mechanized formalization (Coq)

+The primary artifact is a Coq project that implements the machinery discussed in the paper.

 The following tables relates concepts discussed in the paper to specific code in the Coq development.